 Instructions

-2. Heat a wok or cooking pan, and add cooking oil on medium high heat.
-When the oil is hot, add garlic and dried red peppers, and stir fry for about 30 seconds.
+- Heat oil in a wok or pan over medium-high heat.
+Add garlic and dried red peppers; stir fry about 30 seconds.

 Recommended Products